This article is contributed by guest author Hannah Fitchett (Writer at Howling Wolf Pack).

 If you are looking for ways to build a stronger relationship with your dog then you may be relieved to learn that it won’t require an expensive grand gesture.
 Dogs make amazing companions and can turn bad days into good, simply by being present.
 They are loving, loyal, and truly are ‘man’s best friend.’
 Below are 5 simple ways to help you bond with your dog to build a happy and loving relationship, as you walk through life together.

 1.)
-Learn what their body language means
+Learn about dog and puppy body language

 Being able to read your dog’s body language is one of the best ways to build a stronger relationship with them.
 Even though dogs can’t speak words to us, they can tell us so much about what they are thinking and feeling with subtle body movements.